McCarthyCharles233/Portfolio/README.md

 # Portfolio

-This is a responsive portfolio made with HTML,CSS and JavaScript
+This is a responsive portfolio website made with HTML,CSS and JavaScript